AlonsoAliaga/healthy/README.md

 ***

-# Your average health/foodpoint/saturation adjustment plugin!
+# Your average health plugin!

 ### Built with Spigot Jar: 1.16.1